mohaimen/Assignment_Worldclock/README.md

     a) first run make file
     b) if you still need permission to run some file, then use chmod 755 "file name"

-1.Textual Interface for worldclock
+1.Textual Interface for worldclock (tui.worldnetwork)

     Input Continet and City Name separated by "/" (e.g Europe/Rome) (in input box) Time and date are displayed
     Press any key to continue

-2.GUI with Localization for worldclock
+2.GUI with Localization for worldclock  (Gui_worldclock_network)

     Input B for Bengali Language, Type E for choosing English language Then choose Continent Name from the list